influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withInsecure(insecure)
 ```

-Insecure will connect to the service with TLS
+"Insecure will connect to the service with TLS"

 ### fn s3.withKey